StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 The `TableOperation` and `ExecuteAsync` are from the Cosmos Table namespace we are using.

-But not the `GetTableAsync` and the `BookClubSignupEntity`, these ones we need to write ourselves.
+But not the `GetTableAsync` and the `BookClubSignupEntity`, these we need to write ourselves.

 1. Copy the code below
 2. Paste the following code and paste at the end of the `StorageTableAccess` class